5 Ways to Ensure a Smooth Design Transfer Process

 4. Partner With the Right Manufacturer

 There are several factors to consider to find the right manufacturer for your needs.
 When transferring a medical device from design to manufacturing, you need a manufacturer that knows and is prepared to follow FDA guidelines and Good Manufacturing Practices (cGMPs).
 Also, consider industry experience.
-Selecting a manufacturer with a proven track record of success completing medical device projects will help eliminate issues down the line.
+Selecting a manufacturer with a proven track record of success completing medical device projects will help eliminate design transfer issues down the line.
 The manufacturer you work with should also have a quality management system in place and be able to fulfill the volume of production needs now and as you scale up.

 5. Document as You Go